RohinMahesh/databricks_production_ml_system/README.md

 ![Screenshot](docs/architecture_diagram.jpg)

 ## Background
 This repository contains an end-to-end Production ML System using Azure Databricks.
 In this system, we are implementing a single deployment strategy for a batch deployment.
-All relevant downstream data assets, ML artifacts and MLOps services are scheduled and orchestrated at a regular cadence.
+All relevant downstream data assets, ML artifacts and services are orchestrated at a regular cadence.

 Below are the core services in this ML system:
 1. Data Engineering Service